bangstk/doom-wad-autoloads/GUIDELINES.md

 - Attribution is required.
 If you base any work off of any graphics other than from the original WAD, please specify the original authors and/or sources so that they may be correctly credited.
 	- This means don't submit something you found on a forum or other repository unless you're sure of who made it, and you have reasonable belief that they would be OK with their work being used, modified, or submitted.
 - Please do not submit a hundred wads at once.
 Keep submission batches small, such as maybe 5-10 max, so that all content may be properly reviewed.
+- If you are adding a UMAPINFO to define level names, please also add a DEHACKED to the same WAD that also defines level names.
+This will allow Crispy Doom to have level names since Crispy does not support UMAPINFO.

 ## Contribution Suggestions